Dalice Pinnell | Sup 4 the Soul

 She believes in building a strong foundation and strong walls being incorporated into professional practice and encourages discussion around Mason Durie’s Te Whare Tapa Wha model to create ideas to strengthen this concept.

 The lotus logo represents the client in the centre, surrounded in the support of four strong walls and sitting on a strong base.

-Dalice believes the lotus flower itself represents incredible beauty, peace and serentity achieved by growing through muddy waters and remaining supported and calm despite it’s environment but, because of it’s environment!
+Dalice believes the lotus flower itself represents incredible beauty, peace and serentity achieved by growing through muddy waters and remaining supported and calm not only despite it’s environment but, because of it’s environment!

 Prior to her career in Social Worker, Dalice worked in several customer service roles and believes the experience provided her with a sound understanding of what is important to clients and supported her to more fully understand the Person Centred approach.

 Outside of work, she enjoys gardening, tramping, travel, cooking, friends and whanau.
 She loves being near the ocean or lakes.
 She has a great sense of humour and loves to laugh!